marando/Meeus-Nutation/README.md

 #### Earth's True Obliquity of the Ecliptic
-Earth's true obliquity of the ecliptic (ε) is found by adding its nutations in obliquity to its mean obliquity ε = ε0 + Δε.
+Earth's true obliquity of the ecliptic (ε) is found by adding its nutations in obliquit (Δε) to its mean obliquity ε = ε0 + Δε.
 You can call upon the `trueObliquity()` method to do this automatically for a specified date
 ```php
 $date = AstroDate::parse('2015-Jul-10');